pyeve/eve/docs/features.rst

 Querying GeoJSON Data
 ~~~~~~~~~~~~~~~~~~~~~
-As a genera rule all MongoDB `geospatial query operators`_ and their associated
+As a general rule all MongoDB `geospatial query operators`_ and their associated
 geometry specifiers are supported.
 In this example we are using the `$near`_
 operator to query for all contacts living in a location within 1000 meters from
 a certain point: